aldenzo/Data-Analysis-Cyclistic-Bike-Sharing-Program/README.md

 This is the data analysis project as part of the final course of Google Data Analytics Professional Certification.
-The business overview and datasets are more described within the ipynb file.
+The complete project could be run from Kaggle by following this link: <a href=https://www.kaggle.com/code/baonguyen17ald/cyclistic-case-bike-sharing-program>Cyclistic Case</a>